Legal updates

 You should take opportunities to review your structures and any proposals in respect of restructuring.
 Any decision in respect of restructuring should be recorded clearly so you can evidence when these plans were in fact proposed.

 Umbrella companies are, broadly speaking, employers of convenience.
 They employ individuals who are engaged to work at different end user clients.
 Such arrangements are typically at the behest of employment agencies.
 The government recently consulted on tackling non-compliance in the umbrella company market, following which they introduced the Finance Bill 2026 to parliament.

-The new additions to the Income Tax (Earnings and Pensions) Act 2003 will make end clients, umbrella companies and agencies potentially jointly and severally liable for deducting and paying over Pay As You Earn (PAYE) and National Insurance contributions.
+The new additions to the Income Tax (Earnings and Pensions) Act 2003 will make end user clients and agencies potentially jointly and severally liable for with umbrella companies Pay As You Earn (PAYE) and National Insurance contributions relating to payments made to umbrella company workers.

 This means that, should the umbrella company fail to deduct and pay the right amount to HMRC, not only can the umbrella company be pursued – but so too can the recruitment agency in the contractual chain.
 If there is no recruitment agency (or where they are overseas or connected to the company concerned), then the end user client will be responsible.